visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Title matches are stronger than body text matches.
 - Configured keyword matches can be strong.
 - Excerpt matches are stronger than general content matches.
-- PDF text is searchable, but usually weighted like main content.
+- Extracted PDF and DOCX text is searchable, but usually weighted like main content.

 Administrators can adjust weights in Settings -> Search.